-Every bookkeeper should have some sort of formal bookkeeper or accounting training and preferably be a registered BAS Agent.
+Every bookkeeper should have some sort of formal bookkeeper or accounting training and preferably be a registered Business Activity Statements (BAS) agent.
 A registered BAS agent means that the Tax Practitioners Board are satisfied that the bookkeeper has the required skills, qualifications and a minimum amount of experience to correctly account for GST and prepare your BAS according to legislation.
 Use this link to check if your bookkeeper is registered.

 Like most professionals, the less experienced and less qualified bookkeeper will usually be cheaper.
 But judging bookkeepers by price is fraught with danger.
 If you’re simply comparing hourly rates, a highly experienced bookkeeper will always seem more expensive.
 This is not true because most experienced bookkeepers will also work significantly faster and smarter than someone who has less experience.

 An example of this happened to one of my clients recently.
 He was paying his previous bookkeeper almost half of my rates but she charged him 16 hours a quarter to do his work.
 When he came to me, he almost fell over when I told him our prices.
 However, it took me four hours in total to do his work – so yes, my rate was almost double but his bill was less than half.

 Now, if you want to focus on kicking some serious business butts and not worry about your bookkeeping, a good bookkeeper may not be good enough.
 You want and need a great bookkeeper.
 A great bookkeeper will do more than just get you over the line with your compliance.
 Here are five signs your bookkeeper is doing a great job.